 Potential Outcomes After I-485 Processing

-By familiarizing yourself with these potential outcomes, you can better prepare for the next steps in your immigration process, ensuring that you are equipped to handle whatever situation arises.
-For more detailed guidance on navigating the I-485 process, consider consulting with an immigration attorney or visiting our resource page on immigration services.
+By familiarizing yourself with these potential outcomes, you can better anticipate the challenges and opportunities that may arise during the I-485 process.
+Being proactive and informed enables you to respond effectively, whether that means preparing additional evidence, seeking legal advice, or planning for the benefits of permanent residency.
+For more detailed guidance on navigating the I-485 process and understanding your rights and responsibilities, consider consulting with an immigration attorney or visiting our resource page on immigration services.

 Working While Your I-485 is Pending